pfroud/JVisa/comparison-of-visa-implementations/tektronix/readme.md

 That's *inside* the folder for [IVI Foundation](https://www.ivifoundation.org/), which is the group who maintains the VISA specification. \

 The other three VISA implementations make their own folder in Program Files.
-This should fdollow the saem convention.
+This should follow the same convention.

 TekVISA should be installed in its own folder in Program Files, but there's no way to change the install location.